ECOR1051-WINTER2020-Team-121/Python_Image_Filter/P8-Tasks/README.txt

 To use the text-based UI:

-    - Open Terminal and type the following into the command line: python3 T121_interactive_ui.py
+    - Open Terminal and type the following into the command line to run the program: python3 T121_interactive_ui.py

     - A menu will prompt you to select an option.
 Input 'L' into the command line and then select a file to load an image into the program

-    - Inputting the displayed letters into the command line will allow you to apply the corresponding filter into the image.
+    - Inputting the displayed letters into the command line will allow you to apply the corresponding filter into the image.Ac

     Certain filters, such as Edge Detect and Improved Edge Detect will prompt you to enter an integer before applying the filter.